moskytw/zipcodetw/README.rst

 The main features:

 1. Fast.
-It uses tokenization to build the ZIP code index.
+It builds ZIP code index by tokenizating the addresses and rules.
 2. Gradual.
 It allows a partial address to match partial ZIP code.
 3. Lightweight.
 It depends on nothing.